|Nutrition Facts (per serving)|

 Peel and cut the potatoes into cubes.
 Cook the cubed potatoes in boiling salted water for about 15 minutes, or just until tender, then drain well.

-In a large bowl, combine the cooked potatoes, green pepper, and onion.
+In a large bowl, combine the cooked potatoes, green bell pepper, and onion.

 In a separate medium bowl, blend together the mayonnaise, apple cider vinegar, onion salt, celery seed, and ground black pepper.

 Add the mayonnaise mixture to the vegetables.
 Stir well to combine the flavors.